Anomaly cancellation and one-loop finiteness of 6D half-maximal supergravities: (2,0) supergravity and duality

-The generalization of supergravity dualities in 6D was introduced by Romans \cite{Romans:1986er}, where the system of $p$ self-dual and $q$ anti-self-dual tensor fields has a natural $SO( p, q)$ group of duality transformations.
-For this duality group to be anomaly-free, a necessary condition is that its subgroups $SO(p)$ and $SO(q)$ are anomaly-free.
+The generalized supergravity dualities in 6D were introduced by Romans \cite{Romans:1986er}, where the system of $p$ self-dual and $q$ anti-self-dual tensor fields has a natural $SO( p, q)$ group of duality transformations.

 The chiral (2,0) supergravity with ${G\over H}= {SO(5, n_T)\over SO(5) \times SO(n_T)}$ \cite{Townsend:1983xt,Romans:1986er,Riccioni:1997np} in gravitational multiplet has gravitini and the two-form potential field strength's is chiral, but in tensor matter multiplets the fermions and two-form potential field strength's have opposite chirality.
-Therefore, for any number of tensor multiplets, the gauge symmetries $H= SO(5) \times SO(n_T)$ are not anomaly-free.
-It is anomaly-free only in the case of 21 tensor multiplets, as shown in \cite{Townsend:1983xt}.
-This is a necessary condition for the $G=SO(5, 21)$ to be anomaly-free.
-But we learn from the computation of 1-loop UV divergences in \cite{Huang:2025nyr} that (2,0) supergravity is UV finite only in the case of 21 tensor multiplets.
-We will show that this computation means that not only is the $H= SO(5)\times SO(21)$ symmetry is anomaly-free, but also the $G=SO(5, 21)$ symmetry is anomaly-free.

-This anomaly situation is very different from the maximal (2,2) supergravity case \cite{Tanii:1984zk} with ${G\over H}={SO(5, 5)\over SO(5) \times SO(5)}$.
-In this theory, the Weyl fermions transform under either the first gauge symmetry $SO(5)$ or the second $SO(5)$, when they have opposite chirality.
-Same with self-dual versus anti-self-dual tensors.
-Therefore, the anomaly cancellation of $H=SO(5) \times SO(5)$ symmetry is the result of an explicit cancellation in the (2,2) supergravity case \cite{Marcus:1985yy}.
-This theory is UV divergent at the 3d loop order.
-It was argued in \cite{Kallosh:2023dpr} that this 3-loop UV divergence implies the anomaly in $G= SO(5,5)=E_{5,5}$ symmetry, since the corresponding candidate counterterm breaks $E_{5,5}$ symmetry and associated soft-scalar limits are broken.

-To support the assertion that in (2,0) supergravity 6D supergravity not only the $H= SO(5)\times SO(21)$ is anomaly-free but also $G=SO(5, 21)$ is anomaly-free we have to prove the fact that duality group $SO(5, 21)$ explains the cancellation of infinities in \cite{Huang:2025nyr}.

-The non-chiral (1,1) supergravity with ${G/ H}= {SO(4, n_V)\over SO(4) \times SO(n_V)}$ interacting with vector multiplets, is not expected to have gravitational and gauge anomalies for any number of vector multiplets $n_V$ \footnote{This was suggested to me by H. Johansson and Y.-t.
-Huang, based on the double copy amplitude method}.
-Indeed, looking directly at the field content in non-chiral (1,1) supergravity \cite{Romans:1985tw,DAuria:2000afl,Andrianopoli:2001rs} one can see that the fermions are symplectic-Majorana and the tensor field strength is not restricted by (anti)-self-duality conditions. {\it Thus neither fermions nor tensors contribute to anomaly of $H= SO(4)\times SO(n_V)$ with any $n_V$.}
+The gravitational anomaly of this model cancels for $n_T=21$ \cite{Townsend:1983xt}.
+There is a relation between gravitational and supersymmetry anomalies due to the algebra of two supersymmetries, where $ [\delta_1, \delta_2]= \delta_{gct} + \dots $ A necessary condition for the absence of the supersymmetry anomaly is the absence of the gravitational anomaly.
+Therefore, it is reasonable to use supersymmetry for the analysis of counterterms.